 Ask your child’s teacher who to send your request to.
 If the teacher doesn’t know, you can either ask the principal or call the school district’s main office.

-2. Write a formal letter.
+2. Write a letter or email.

 3. Be specific about why you’re requesting the evaluation.

 Include details about why you’re requesting the evaluation.
 It’s OK to say things like, “I’m requesting that my child be evaluated because her trouble with reading makes me think she may have dyslexia.”
 But you can also describe your concerns more broadly like, “My child seems to have a lot of trouble paying attention” or “Homework takes forever and almost always ends in tears.”

 Say in your letter that you’re giving consent for your child to be evaluated.
 Without your consent, the school can’t do any testing.
 To make sure it’s done according to the rules, ask for a “Consent to Evaluate” form to sign, too.

 Hand-deliver it or send it via certified mail (“return receipt requested”).
 If you hand-deliver the letter, ask for a date-stamped, signed copy to have for your own records.
 If you email your request, you’ll get a message if there is a problem with any of the addresses.